gather-ai/gather-ai.github.io/_posts/2022-10-12-federated-learning-iot-part-1.md

 ## 1. Background

 ### Motivation
+Currently, there are nearly 7 billion connected Internet of Things (IoT) devices and 3 billion smartphones around the world.
+These devices generate data at the edge constantly.
+However, due to limits in data privacy regulations and communication bandwidth, it is usually infeasible to transmit and store all training data at a central location.
+Coupled with the rise of Machine Learning (ML), the wealth of data collected by end devices opens up countless possibilities for meaningful research and applications.
+{: style="text-align: justify;"}

 From these observations, the topic of Federated Learning (FL) was introduced.
-FL is a distributed machine learning strategy that generates a global model by learning from multiple decentralized edge clients.
+FL is a distributed ML strategy that generates a global model by learning from multiple decentralized edge clients.
 FL enables on-device training, keeping the client's local data private, and further, updating the global model based on the local model updates.
 {: style="text-align: justify;"}

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/federated-learning-iot/flower.jpg">
   <figcaption>Figure 1.
-Federated Learning Illustration. </figcaption>
+Federated Learning Illustration.
+Adapted from [1]. </figcaption>
 </figure>

 ### Formulation

 ## 2. A Network of IoT Devices

+## References
+[[1] Flower: A Friendly Federated Learning Framework](https://flower.dev/)<br>
+[[2] A Survey on Federated Learning for Resource-Constrained IoT Devices](https://ieeexplore.ieee.org/document/9475501)<br>